impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ag-content.md

 #endif
 ```

 Again from my very brief prior experience with C, I know that the above code means "if the constant __BASH_H__ isn't defined, then define it".
-[Here is some documentation](https://web.archive.org/web/20220130091704/https://www.cprogramming.com/reference/preprocessor/ifndef.html) on `ifndef` and how/why it's used:
+[Here is some documentation](https://web.archive.org/web/20220130091704/https://www.cprogramming.com/reference/preprocessor/ifndef.html){:target="_blank" rel="noopener"} on `ifndef` and how/why it's used:

 <center style="margin-bottom: 3em">
   <img src="/assets/images/screenshot-19mar2023-1044am.png" width="100%" style="border: 1px solid black; padding: 0.5em">
 </center>

 The last sentence appears to be what's happening here- we're avoiding the problem of double-inclusion by wrapping the main body of the header file inside an `ifndef` + `endif` block.
-I subsequently confirmed this via a question I asked [here](https://unix.stackexchange.com/questions/726043/what-is-the-purpose-of-defining-a-preprocessor-macro-like-bash-h-that-is-onl), in StackExchange.
+I subsequently confirmed this via a question I asked [here](https://unix.stackexchange.com/questions/726043/what-is-the-purpose-of-defining-a-preprocessor-macro-like-bash-h-that-is-onl){:target="_blank" rel="noopener"}, in StackExchange.

 Side note- although this website is called "cprogramming.com", it is not considered official C-language documentation.
 That's just the website name chosen by the website's admins.
-It looks like [there is no official online version of C documentation](https://web.archive.org/web/20220826163755/https://stackoverflow.com/questions/4233925/is-there-something-like-the-official-c-documentation); the closest thing to official docs is a PDF version of the C99 standard.
+It looks like [there is no official online version of C documentation](https://web.archive.org/web/20220826163755/https://stackoverflow.com/questions/4233925/is-there-something-like-the-official-c-documentation){:target="_blank" rel="noopener"}; the closest thing to official docs is a PDF version of the C99 standard.

 Next block of code: